theuerc/Website/gitpod/docs/configure/projects/index.md

 A Gitpod project can only have one git repository, and a git repository can only belong to one project.
 Projects live under a Gitpod team.
 Team members use the project to configure and view [prebuilds](/docs/configure/projects/prebuilds).

-With [usage-based billing](/docs/configure/billing/usage-based-billing), all project usage such as workspaces and prebuilds, may be billed to the team.
+With [pay-as-you-go billing](/docs/configure/billing/pay-as-you-go), all project usage such as workspaces and prebuilds, may be billed to the team.

 Projects have a static URL based on the team and project name, for example: